samuadda/car-customizing-pg-Vanilla-JS-Tailwind/README.md

 Feel free to contribute by submitting a pull request or opening an issue.

 ## License
-This project is licensed under the MIT License.
+This open-source project is available under the [MIT License](https://opensource.org/license/mit).

 ---